mematron/Minuet/README.md

 Built on top of the causal graph is a full cognitive stack:

-**Emotion Model** — tracks valence states (calm, curious, focused, confident, alert) updated each step from reward signal and prediction error.
+**Emotion Model** tracks valence states (calm, curious, focused, confident, alert) updated each step from reward signal and prediction error.
 Emotional state influences action aggression and is recorded with every episode.

-**Self-Model** — tracks ARMINTA's own performance over time: dreams generated, hypotheses surfaced, self-modifications made, prediction accuracy.
+**Self-Model** tracks ARMINTA's own performance over time: dreams generated, hypotheses surfaced, self-modifications made, prediction accuracy.
 The agent maintains an explicit representation of its own capabilities and history.

-**World Model** — Bayesian association table mapping system state fingerprints to action outcomes.
-Complements the causal graph with a softer probabilistic layer.
+**World Model** is a Bayesian association table mapping system state fingerprints to action outcomes.
+It complements the causal graph with a softer probabilistic layer.

-**Dream Cycle** — during idle periods ARMINTA enters a hypothesis generation loop.
-It proposes candidate causal relationships it has not yet directly tested, scores them against the interventional graph, and queues supported ones for active testing.
+**Dream Cycle** runs during idle periods.
+ARMINTA enters a hypothesis generation loop, proposes candidate causal relationships it has not yet directly tested, scores them against the interventional graph, and queues supported ones for active testing.
 This is lightweight model-based planning: the agent imagines before it acts.

-**Metacognition** — a SELF_ASSESS mode in which ARMINTA reviews its own recent decision quality.
+**Metacognition** is a SELF_ASSESS mode in which ARMINTA reviews its own recent decision quality.
 During self-assessment it can defer uncertain actions and introspect on whether its current cognitive mode matches the situation.

-**Genetic Algorithm Tuner** — slowly evolves internal parameters (learning rate, stress multipliers, thresholds) against a rolling reward history.
+**Genetic Algorithm Tuner** slowly evolves internal parameters (learning rate, stress multipliers, thresholds) against a rolling reward history.
 The agent tunes itself without manual hyperparameter search.

-**Episodic Memory** — every action, dream, hypothesis, and self-modification is written to a persistent SQLite database with timestamp, step count, emotional state, reward, and outcome.
+**Episodic Memory** writes every action, dream, hypothesis, and self-modification to a persistent SQLite database with timestamp, step count, emotional state, reward, and outcome.
 1,400+ episodes logged to date.
 The agent can be asked what it was doing and how it felt about it.

-**Error Recovery** — non-fatal exceptions are caught, logged, and counted.
+**Error Recovery** catches, logs, and counts non-fatal exceptions.
 A clean-steps counter tracks consecutive error-free steps; after 100 clean steps the error clears from the display.
 If it is not happening anymore, it is not there anymore.

 ### Session Geometry Classifier